awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-overview.md

 ## Restricting access to files in Amazon S3 buckets<a name="private-content-overview-s3"></a>

-You can optionally secure the content in your Amazon S3 bucket so that users can access it through CloudFront but cannot access it directly by using Amazon S3 URLs\.
+You can optionally secure the content in your Amazon S3 bucket so that users can access it through the specified CloudFront distribution but cannot access it directly by using Amazon S3 URLs\.
 This prevents someone from bypassing CloudFront and using the Amazon S3 URL to get content that you want to restrict access to\.
 This step isn't required to use signed URLs, but we recommend it\.

 To require that users access your content through CloudFront URLs, you do the following tasks:
-+ Create a special CloudFront user called an *origin access identity* and associate it with your CloudFront distribution\.
++ Give a CloudFront *origin access control* permission to read the files in the S3 bucket\.
-+ Give the origin access identity permission to read the files in your bucket\.
++ Create the origin access control and associate it with your CloudFront distribution\.
 + Remove permission for anyone else to use Amazon S3 URLs to read the files\.

-For more information, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting access to an Amazon S3 origin](private-content-restricting-access-to-s3.md)\.

 ## Restricting access to files on custom origins<a name="forward-custom-headers-restrict-access"></a>